msantang78/obs-comments/README.md

 ## Running it locally

-For simplicity we are using Node & [serve](https://www.npmjs.com/package/serve) on this example, but any web server will work.
+For simplicity, we are using Node & [serve](https://www.npmjs.com/package/serve) on this example, but any web server will work.

 Clone the repository
   ```bash